modelsconf2018/modelsconf2018.github.io/program/tutorials/index.md

 ### Speakers: Yentl Van Tendeloo and Hans Vangheluwe

 ### Abstract
-DEVS is a popular formalism for modelling complex dynamic systems using a discrete-event abstraction.
-At this abstraction level, a timed sequence of pertinent “events” input to a system (or internal, in the case of timeouts) cause instantaneous changes to the state of the system.
-Due to its rigorous formal definition, and its support for modular composition, several advantages are achieved: 1) it is an appropriate formalisms to model (software) architectures with a precise behavioural description, granting performance analysis, realtime execution, and interoperation with actual systems; 2) it is a “simulation assembly language” to which other simulation languages can be mapped, granting formalism coupling at the DEVS level; and 3) it is a hierarchical framework for cosimulation or orchestration of discrete-event simulators.
-This tutorial introduces the Classic DEVS formalism in a bottomup fashion, using a simple traffic light example.
-The syntax and operational semantics of Atomic (behavioural) models are introduced first, after which Coupled (structural) models are introduced.
-We continue to actual applications of DEVS, for example in performance analysis of queueing systems.
-All examples are presented with the tool PythonPDEVS, though this introduction is equally applicable to other DEVS tools.
+DEVS is a popular formalism for modelling the structure and dynamics of complex systems using a discrete-event abstraction.
+At this abstraction level, a timed sequence of pertinent "events" input to a system (or internal to the system, in the case of timeouts) cause instantaneous changes to the state of the system.
+The syntax and semantics of DEVS are precisely defined, and support modular composition.
+DEVS allows for performance analysis, realtime execution, and interoperation with real-world systems.
+DEVS may serve as a "simulation assembly language" to which other discrete-event simulation languages such as Statecharts, Timed Automata and Cellular Automata can be mapped, preserving behaviour traces.
+DEVS' modular composition allows models in these different formalisms to be meaningfully coupled, after their translation to DEVS.
+DEVS has also been used as a hierarchical framework for co-simulation or orchestration of discrete-event simulators.
+This tutorial introduces the Classic DEVS formalism in a bottom-up fashion, using a simple traffic light example.
+The syntax and operational semantics of Atomic
+(behavioural) models are introduced first, followed by Coupled (structural) models.
+Applications of DEVS are introduced by an example in performance analysis of queueing systems.
+The tutorial uses the tool PythonPDEVS, though this introduction is equally applicable to other DEVS tools.

 Length: half day

 ### Biography

 **[Yentl Van Tendeloo](http://msdl.cs.mcgill.ca/people/yentl)** is a PhD student at the University of Antwerp (Belgium).
 He is a member of the Modelling, Simulation and Design (MSDL) research lab.
 In his Master’s thesis, he worked on MDSL’s PythonPDEVS simulator, a parallel and distributed simulator for Classic DEVS, Parallel DEVS, and Dynamic Structure DEVS with support for computational resource usage models.
 The topic of his PhD is the conceptualization and development of a new meta-modelling framework and model management system called the Modelverse.

-**[Hans Vangheluwe](https://www.uantwerpen.be/en/staff/hans-vangheluwe)** is a Professor at the University of Antwerp (Belgium), an Adjunct Professor at McGill Univer- sity (Canada) and an Adjunct Professor at the National Univer- sity of Defense Technology (NUDT) in Changsha, China.
-He heads the Modelling, Simulation and Design (MSDL) research lab.
-He has a long-standing interest in the DEVS formalism and is a contributer to the DEVS community of fundamental and technical research results.
-In a variety of projects, often with industrial partners, he develops and applies the model- based theory and techniques of Multi-Paradigm Modelling (MPM).
-His current interests are in domain-specific mod- elling and simulation, including the development of graphical user interfaces for multiple platforms.
+**[Hans Vangheluwe](https://www.uantwerpen.be/en/staff/hans-vangheluwe)** is a Professor at the University of Antwerp (Belgium), and an Adjunct Professor at McGill University (Canada).
+He heads the Modelling, Simulation and Design (MSDL) research lab distributed over both locations.
+He has a long-standing interest in the DEVS formalism and has contributed fundamental and technical research results to the DEVS community.
+In a variety of projects, often with industrial partners, he develops and applies the model-based theory and techniques of Multi-Paradigm Modelling (MPM).
+His current interests are in domain-specific modelling and simulation, including the development of graphical user interfaces for multiple platforms.
+He is co-founder and chair of the European COST Action IC1404 "Multi-Paradigm Modelling for Cyber-Physical Systems" (MPM4CPS).

 <hr>